-The Chesterfield Borough Council mean gender pay gap for 2020 is 12% in favour of males and the median gender pay gap is 14% also in favour of males.
-These figures are significantly affected by the Council's decision to retain in-house delivery for the majority of our services.
-To illustrate this issue we have run a second set of figures excluding the housing and maintenance service (OSD) from the figures.
-This reduces the gender pay gap significantly.
+The Chesterfield Borough Council mean gender pay gap for 2021 is 17% in favour of males and the median gender pay gap is 17% also in favour of males.
+These figures are significantly affected by the Council's decision to retain in-house delivery for the majority of our services and the transfer in of staff from outsourced services during the year.
+Many of these staff are females at the lower end of the pay grades e.g., customer service advisors, benefits assessors etc and this has increased the numbers of females in the bottom quartile by 10% which has a knock-on impact higher up the quartiles.